SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 ## Learning objectives

-By the end of this pathway, users should be able to:
+By the end of this pathway, learners should be able to:

 * Explain what a report consumer does
 * Access the assigned Fabric Sandbox Workspace